Jardin du Luxembourg

 Type: Family Friendly, Gardens, Parks

-One of Paris's most famous parks, Luxembourg was originally established in the 1600s surrounding the Palais du Luxembourg (now the French Senate).
-Not until the 19th century, however, were its grounds...
+One of Paris's most famous parks, Luxembourg Gardens were originally established in the 1600s surrounding the Palais du Luxembourg (now the French Senate).
+Not until the 19th century, however, were...
 Read More

-One of Paris's most famous parks, Luxembourg was originally established in the 1600s surrounding the Palais du Luxembourg (now the French Senate).
+One of Paris's most famous parks, Luxembourg Gardens were originally established in the 1600s surrounding the Palais du Luxembourg (now the French Senate).
 Not until the 19th century, however, were its grounds opened to the public.
-The park is known for its elaborate Médici fountain, ornamental statues and for its manicured design.
-While many folks come simply to enjoy its beauty, the park also invites people to play a game of tennis or chess or sail a model boat across the water.
+The park is known for its elaborate Medici fountain, ornamental statues and for its manicured design.
+While many folks come simply to enjoy its beauty, the park also invites people to play a game of tennis or chess or sail a model boat across the pond.
 It's worth seeking out where the covered beehives are kept, on the rue Guynemer side of the park.
 You might just get a glimpse of the white-suited beekeepers.
-Kids love Luxembourg's puppet shows, playground and pony rides and everyone enjoys just sitting back and relaxing.
+Kids love Luxembourg Gardens' puppet shows, playground and pony rides and anyone can enjoy just sitting back and relaxing or reading a book.